Team-Spoofemon/finding-joy/game/assets/story/scene4b.md

 *stage:* FAITH is fear

 FAITH
-Wait which thing?
+Wait, which thing?
 I feel like I said a lot!

 JOY
 Did you mean what you said about being inspiring?